 Your immigration status

-- the UK or EEA
+- your work is in the UK

 If you get tax credits, Universal Credit, a childcare bursary or grant, or childcare vouchers

 You cannot get Tax-Free Childcare at the same time as claiming Working Tax Credit, Child Tax Credit, Universal Credit or childcare vouchers.